andreasabel/inCode/entry/tries-with-recursion-schemes.md

     embed (MkTF v xs) = MkT v xs
 ```

-Basically we just link the constructors and fields of `MkT` and `MkTF` together.
+Basically, we are linking the constructors and fields of `MkT` and `MkTF`
+together.

 Like the adolescent Anakin Skywalker, we usually don't like boilerplate.
 It's
 coarse and rough and irritating, and it gets everywhere.
 As with all
 boilerplate, it is sometimes useful to clean it up a bit using Template Haskell.
-The *recursion-schemes* library offers such splice:
+The *recursion-schemes* library offers such a splice:

 ``` {.haskell}
 data Trie k v = MkT (Maybe v) (Map k (Trie k v))